Spectrum of radiation from global strings and the relic axion density: Introduction

 This historical work typically only considered specific solutions such as perturbed straight strings and circular loops.
 Based on the quantitative agreement between the predictions of Kalb-Ramond action and field theory simulations~\cite{battye1994global}, it was suggested that the evolution of global strings would be similar to that found in ``Nambu'' string simulations, most importantly in defining the density of strings in the scaling solution.
 This includes the production of loops which it was argued would be the most significant source of axions~\cite{Battye:1994au,battye1997recent}.

 Numerous field theory simulations of strings have been performed over the years of both global $U(1)$ strings~\cite{Yamaguchi:1999dy,Kawasaki:2018bzv,saikawa2024spectrum,Kaltschmidt:2025nkz,buschmann2020early,buschmann2022dark,Benabou:2024msj,hindmarsh2020scaling,Klaer:2017ond,Klaer:2019fxc,Hindmarsh:2021vih, Kim:2024wku, PhysRevD.83.123531, Correia:2024cpk, Gorghetto:2020qws, kim2024scalingscosmicstrings,Gorghetto:2018myk,Correia:2025nns} and those in the Abelian-Higgs model~\cite{Hindmarsh:2017qff, PhysRevD.65.023503}.
-A general conclusion of this large body of work is that the production of loops does not happen in a way that is compatible with simulations based on evolving the Nambu action~\cite{Hindmarsh:2008dw,Hindmarsh:2021mnl}.
-In particular, it has been seen that either loops are not produced at all, or that they are very small.
+A general conclusion of this large body of work is that the production and evolution of loops does not happen in a way that is compatible with simulations based on evolving the Nambu action~\cite{Hindmarsh:2008dw,Hindmarsh:2021mnl,Baeza_Ballesteros_2025}.
+In particular, loops are observed to decay in time shorter than one oscillation.
 Moreover the density of strings measured in field theory is much smaller than predicted by the ``Nambu'' simulations~\cite{Allen:1990tv,Shellard:1989yi,Bennett:1987vf,Bennett:1989ak,Bennett:1989yp}.
-Although this work is not entirely compatible with scenario B above, the spectrum of radiation has been claimed to be be ``hard'' and to be close to the regime where it is significantly influenced by the scale of the core of the string rather than the size of the perturbations on the string.
+Although this work is not entirely compatible with scenario B above, the spectrum of radiation has been claimed to be ``hard'' and to be close to the regime where it is significantly influenced by the scale of the core of the string rather than the size of the perturbations on the string.
 This would suggest that the network simulations are not compatible with perturbed straight string simulations of ref.~\cite{battye1994global,battye1997recent} and by implication the Kalb-Ramond action.
 Why this might be the case is an open question.